damianmgarcia/MomentaMouse/README.md

 MomentaMouse enables mouse-users to use touch-style scrolling and flicking gestures to navigate websites.

-Web developers interested in this functionality simply need to import the module to begin automatically or manually creating MomentaMouse scrollers.
+Web developers can easily add MomentaMouse functionality to a website.

 If you would like to see it in action, check out [its demo page](https://damianmgarcia.com/momenta-mouse/index.html) as well as the demos at [damianmgarcia.com](https://damianmgarcia.com).